 New Employment Probationary Period

 Newly hired employees who are not full-time faculty shall be placed in a six-month probationary period.
-Newly hired faculty shall be placed in a probationary matching the length of their intial contract.
-The probationary period can be extended by if warranted on the recommendation of their supervisor(s) and the approval of the President.
+Newly hired faculty shall be placed in a probationary period matching the length of their initial contract.
+The probationary period can be extended if warranted on the recommendation of their supervisor(s) and the approval of the President.
 If an employee persists in poor performance, a supervisor may recommend termination.

 During the probationary period, employees serve at the will of the president and are subject to dismissal with or without cause at any time without prior notice.
 Recommendations for dismissals shall be recommended to the President for approval.

 Upon promotion to a new classification, transfer, or demotion, employees may be placed in a six-month probationary period to allow the department supervisor a sufficient amount of time to measure the efficiency and productivity of the employee.
 Such probationary periods do not affect an employee’s eligibility for accrual or use of College benefits.

 The renewal of the President’s contract will be considered at or before the January Board Meeting as appropriate, or as specified in the contract between Seminole State College and the President.

 Tenure is considered a state of continuing employment.
 Tenured faculty members are protected from dismissal except for sufficient cause, for reasons of financial exigency, or change in institutional programs.
 Unless there is a change in institutional programming or a declaration of financial exigency by the Board of Regents of Seminole State College, contracts for tenured faculty shall be automatically renewed without written notification.